 .c file extension, or when you specify the

-Since C17 is largely a bug fix release of ISO C11, MSVC support for C11 already includes all the relevant defect reports.
-At present, there are no differences between the C11 and C17 versions except for the
+Since C17 is largely a bug-fix release of ISO C11, MSVC support for C11 already includes all the relevant defect reports.
+There are no differences between the C11 and C17 versions except for the

 __STDC_VERSION__ macro.
 It expands to